MelanieLinares/portfolio-new/site/content/post/a-new-test-increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

   - AxE DevTools
   - Javascript
   - TalkBack
-duration: 7 weeks
+duration: 2 months
 introheading: Creating a plan for usability and accessibility
 introbody: >-
-  The North Carolina Department of Transportation (NCDOT) as of 2018 had a new website redesign to allow citizens a secure, quick, and easy way to view all transportation-related information.
-Unfortunately, despite an improved visual UI the site failed initial accessibility audits.
+  The North Carolina Department of Transportation (NCDOT) had a new website redesign in 2018.
+The redesign’s purpose was to allow citizens an easier way to view all transportation-related information.
+Unfortunately, despite an improved visual UI, the site failed initial accessibility audits.

   **The starting score:**  67 (based on Google Lighthouse)